bkclerke/Diagram.UmbracoGuides/basics.md

 ### Content

-The Content section contains content nodes that make up the website.

-Nodes in Umbraco can display the following content states:
+The Content section contains nodes in a tree that make up the website.
+Each item in the tree is called a content node.
+Each content node consists of different fields which are defined by the document type (page or block type).
-*   Grayed-out nodes are not published yet.
-*   Nodes that are currently locked using the Public Access feature.
-*   Content nodes that contain a collection of nodes.

 ### Media

-The Media section contains the media for the website.
-You can create folders and upload media files, such as images and PDFs.
+The Media section is used to store assets like images, PDFs, etc. that can be referenced from your content.

 ### Settings